EmmaLammE/Sherlock_examples/README.md

 **a.** you can change your codes directly on Sherlock; **b.** you change your codes locally on your personal computer, then git push to remote, then git pull on Sherlock; **c.** you can mount the Sherlock folder onto your personal computer.

-Depending on what route you choose, here are various way to choose codes editor.
-Here, I will only briefly summarize the ones that I used before.
+Depending on what route you choose, there are various way to choose codes editor.
+Here, I only briefly summarize the ones that I used before.

 * vim: good for remote editting.
 Fast, efficient text editing.
 Need to memorize some commands;
 * VSCode: beginner friendly.
 It can connect to remote server directly.
 (But recently cannot connect to Sherlock for unknow reasons);